Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Your website is a great place to post videos of music class activities.
 After I would post a video, I would often immediately send the link to the classroom teacher.
 She would then distribute the link directly to parents via the Remind App.
 Often parents had watched and reshared the classroom performance before the kids had even gotten home!

-This is a great way to let your parents see what their child is learning in music class.
-Instrumental activities, Orff arrangements, songs with rhythm accompaniments, movement activities, classroom games, etc. all are perfect for this purpose.
+This is a perfect way to let parents see what their child is learning in music class.
+Instrumental activities, Orff arrangements, songs with rhythm accompaniments, movement activities, scarf routines, classroom games, etc. all are ideal activities to video.

 Creating videos of students’ classroom rehearsals and performances is also a great way to record and celebrate student success.
 Students LOVE to watch themselves.
-This is a perfect opportunity to teach self-evaluation and constructive criticism and celebrate successes while looking for ways to improve.
+This is a perfect opportunity to teach self-evaluation and constructive criticism while acknowledging learning and looking for ways to improve.

 Perform at School and Community Events